CLNEulalia/Express-TDD/readme.md

 > "The motivation with this module is to provide a high-level abstraction for testing HTTP"

+Remember that OOP pillar of Abstraction?
+What we are doing should be (relatively) simple for the programmer, but be able to do a lot of complicated behind-the-scenes work for us.

 ## We Do: Create Tests

 ### Setting up the app